shivannis/xandr-docs-public/xandr-docs/articles/monetize/device-analytics-report.md

 ## Currency 2.0

 > [!NOTE]
-> By enabling Currency 2.0, you can select a currency for each individual report if you prefer not to use USD as the default currency.
+> By enabling **Currency 2.0**, you can select a currency for each individual report if you prefer not to use **USD** as the default currency.
 The report will show all the monetary fields in your report using the selected currency.
-For example, if you select Advertiser, click the
-Currency 2.0 toggle to enable it, and select Japanese Yen (JPY) from the Currency menu, the report will show all monetary data in JPY, including data associated with child objects such as line items.
+For example, if you select **Advertiser**, click the **Currency 2.0** toggle to enable it, and select **Japanese Yen (JPY)** from the **Currency** menu, the report will show all monetary data in JPY, including data associated with child objects such as line items.

 ## Dimensions